Homomorphisms between braid groups: Setup and Overview

 We give here an overview of the paper, and also introduce some notation and ideas that will be used throughout.
 In this paper we make extensive use of the Nielsen--Thurston classification for mapping class groups and the related theory of canonical reduction systems; see \cite[Chapter 13]{farbmargalit}.

 \p{Outline} As per the introduction, we prove Theorem~\ref{thm:main} by classifying maps $\B_n \to \B_m$ inductively.
 Along the way, we work with the group of even braids $\B_n^2$.
-This is the same as the subgroup of $\B_n$ generated by all squares of all elements, and also the same as the kernel of the mod 2 abelianization homomorphism $\B_n \to \Z/2$.
+This is the subgroup of $\B_n$ generated by all squares of all elements, or alternatively the kernel of the mod 2 abelianization homomorphism $\B_n \to \Z/2$.
 Our induction has three steps.

 \emph{Base case.} A classification of homomorphisms $\B_n \to \B_n$.

 \emph{Extension of the base case.} A classification of homomorphisms $\B_n^2 \to \B_n$.

 \emph{Inductive step.} A classification of homomorphisms $\B_n \to \B_m$ with $n < m \leq 2n$.